 The lunar new year is mostly celebrated in east Asia.
 According to western calendars, the lunar new year holiday sometimes begins between January 21 and February 20 and varies yearly.

 This particular day is also a part of the Islamic calendar, the Jewish calendar, and the Hindu-Buddhist calendars of south and southeast Asia.
+Here are some renowned lunar new year celebrations from around the globe:

 The Islamic New Year